McDonald's Automated Order Taker

 Risks and harms 🛑

-McDonald’s drive-through chatbot order taker has faced criticism relating to accuracy and privacy, and to its implications for jobs.
+McDonald’s drive-through chatbot order taker faced criticism relating to accuracy, privacy and transparency.

 Incidents and issues 🔥